Use OCI Speech to Transcribe Natural Language

 Speech harnesses the power of spoken language by allowing you to easily convert audio files containing human speech into highly accurate text transcriptions.
 The service is an OCI native application that you can access using a web application, REST API, SDK, CLI, or Console.

 Speech uses automatic speech recognition (ASR) technology to provide a grammatically correct transcription of video and audio files.
 Speech handles low-fidelity audio recordings and transcribes challenging recordings like meetings or call center calls.
-Using Speech, you can turn files stored in Object Storage or a data asset into accurate, normalized, timestamped, and profanity-filtered text.
+Using Speech, you can turn files stored in OCI Object Storage or a data asset into accurate, normalized, timestamped, and profanity-filtered text.
 This functionality is available with downstream services.
-For example, you could use additional service such as language and forecasting to analyze call sentiment, target content for advertising, index your media folders and create a media search engine using Data Lake House.
+For example, you could use additional services such as language and forecasting to analyze call sentiment, target content for advertising, index your media folders and create a media search engine using Oracle Cloud Infrastructure Lakehouse.

 Architecture